emilyjcosta5/datachallenge2/README.md

 2. Regarding approaches to question 2, our preference is for machine learning techniques (e.g., loss weighting, model ensembles, active learning, decision boundary analysis with GANs [generative adversarial networks]) in lieu of brute-force data augmentation approaches (e.g., mixup, random erasing).
 3. If a deep learning model is used by the participant, our preference is for the implementation to use one of the following frameworks: MXNet, Pytorch or TensorFlow.
 4. Our preference is for the machine learning algorithms to be implemented in one of the following languages: Python, C/C++, or Julia.

+Strategies
+***Benchmarking***
+Using accurancy to benchmark machine learning algorithm performance is insufficient and untelling of the perforamce of the algorithm.
+These benchmarks, in an imbalanced dataset, may suggest sufficient accurancy if most of the dataset is of one class.
+However, in real world applications, multiple classes must be accurately classified.
+With this in mind, the following are strategies to approach benchmarking the performance of our machine learning algorithm and the data is processed:
+1. F1 Score, a weighted average of the following techniques:
+	- Precision: classifers exactness.
+The fraction of events where we correctly declared a result of all instances where the algorithm declared result (whether correct or not).
+	- Recall: classifiers completeness.
+The fraction of event correctly declared out of all instances where the result is correct.